Maximum Weight b-Matchings in Random-Order Streams: Introduction

 In our paper, we generalize the EDCS in two ways: \begin{itemize} \item we handle (small) integer-weighted edges; \item we handle the more general case of $b$-matchings. \end{itemize}

 To describe our generalization, first let us introduce some notation.
-A weighted multi-graph $G = (V, E)$ is defined by its set of vertices $V$ and its multi-set of weighted edges $E$ drawn from $V \times V \times \{1,2,\dots,W\}$ (\emph{i.e.}, $e = (u,v,k)$ represents an edge between $u$ and $v$ of weight $w(e) = k$).
+A weighted multi-graph $G = (V, E)$ is defined by its set of vertices $V$ and its multi-set of weighted edges $E$ drawn from $V \times V \times \{1,2,\dots,W\}$ (\emph{i.e.}, $e = (u,v,k)$ represents an edge between $u$ and $v$ of weight $w(e) = k$; edges are non-oriented).
 We emphasize that $E$ is a multi-set: not only can there be multiple edges between two vertices, but also some of these edges can have the same weight.
 We assume that the multi-graph does not contain any self-loop.
-For a given vertex $v \in V$ and a given subgraph $H$ of $G$, $\delta_H(v)$ denotes the multi-set of incident edges to $v$ in $H$, $\deg_H(v)$ the \emph{degree} of $v$ in the multi-graph $H$ and $\wdeg_H(v)$ its \emph{weighted degree} $\sum_{(u,v,w)\in \delta_H(v)}w$ in $H$.
-Given a weighted multi-graph $G = (V,E)$ and a set of capacities $b_v \in \mathbb{Z}_{+}$ associated to each vertex $v \in V$, a multi-set of weighted edges $M$ is called a \emph{$b$-matching} if for all $v \in V$ the number of edges incident to $v$ in $M$ is smaller than or equal to $b_v$.
+For a given vertex $v \in V$ and a given subgraph $H$ of $G$, $\delta_H(v)$ denotes the multi-set of edges incident to $v$ in $H$, $\deg_H(v)$ the \emph{degree} of $v$ in the multi-graph $H$ and $\wdeg_H(v)$ its \emph{weighted degree} $\sum_{(u,v,w)\in \delta_H(v)}w$ in $H$.
+Given a weighted multi-graph $G = (V,E)$ and a set of capacities $\{b_v\}_{v \in V} \in \mathbb{Z}_{+}^V$ associated to vertices $v \in V$, a multi-set of weighted edges $M$ is called a \emph{$b$-matching} if for all $v \in V$ the number of edges incident to $v$ in $M$ is smaller than or equal to $b_v$ (a set of edges is called a \emph{matching} when all the $b_v$s are equal to $1$).
 For a given subgraph $H$ of $G$, we denote by $M_H$ an arbitrary maximum weight $b$-matching included in $H$.
 The concept of $b$-matching encompasses that of matching and allows us to tackle a larger variety of real situations where the vertices have different capacities, \emph{e.g.}~\cite{tennenholtz2000some}.
 In this paper we will assume that the number of edges between any two vertices $u$ and $v$ is at most $\min(b_u, b_v)$.\footnote{This is actually a reasonable assumption as the maximum number of edges that are relevant between two given vertices $u$ and $v$ to construct a $b$-matching is at most $\min(b_u, b_v)$.
 This assumption is more debatable in the streaming setting, and this is why we explain how to handle this case in Appendix~\ref{app:relevant-edges}.}

 \begin{definition} Let $G = (V,E)$ be a weighted multi-graph, $\{b_v\}_{v \in V}$ be a set of constraints, and $H$ be a subgraph of $G$.
 Given any integer parameters $\beta \geq 3$ and $\beta^- \leq \beta - 2$, we say that $H$ is a $(\beta, \beta^-)$-$w$-$b$-EDCS of $G$ if $H$ satisfies the following properties: \begin{enumerate}[(i)] \item \makebox[14em][l]{For any edge $(u, v, w_{uv}) \in H$,} $\frac{\wdeg_H(u)}{b_u} + \frac{\wdeg_H(v)}{b_v} \leq \beta \cdot w_{uv}$ \item \makebox[14em][l]{For any edge $(u, v, w_{uv}) \in G \backslash H$,} $\frac{\wdeg_H(u)}{b_u} + \frac{\wdeg_H(v)}{b_v} \geq \beta^- \cdot w_{uv}$. \end{enumerate} \end{definition}